 When WHAN was sold in the late 1970’s, Dave took a job at Greenleaf Golf Resort.
 That lasted about six minutes (he says) after a friend told him about an opening at WONN.
 He checked it out and was hired on the spot by Program Director George McGovern in March of 1978.
 Three years later, when McGovern left, he was appointed to take over as PD.

-In 1985, WONN’s programming switched to The Music of Your Life and Dave turned over the Program Director’s reigns to Steve Howard and accepted an on-air position at country sister station WPCV.
-In 1998, he moved off the air and into Promotions, but occasionally could be heard filling in on 97 Country.
+In 1985, WONN’s programming switched to The Music of Your Life and Dave turned over the Program Director’s reigns to Steve Howard and accepted an on-air position at country sister station WPCV, where he worked the night shift, and later overnights, and in promotions.

-Dave has ridden circus elephants, flown in Lear jets and hot air balloons, dropped the puck at a hockey match, and was even a backstage announcer alongside TV’s Bob Barker for the Miss USA Contest in 1985.
-Although he says he hasn’t gotten rich in the radio business, he is quick to admit that he’s definitely had a good time!
+Dave retired from radio in 2018, saying he's ridden circus elephants, flown in Lear jets and hot air balloons, dropped the puck at a hockey match, and was even a backstage announcer alongside TV’s Bob Barker for the Miss USA Contest in 1985.
+Although he says he hasn’t gotten rich in the radio business, he is quick to point out that he’s definitely had a good time!

 1978 - 1985 WONN (On Air Personality)